jumpingjoy/watchnationpro/fitbit-sense-review.md

 Our rating: ★★★★★ | 😎

-In the Fitbit sense, Calls for your phone which are paired with a smartwatch via Bluetooth, are displayed with phone number and name (if it is saved already in the phone).
+In the Fitbit sense, Calls received in your phone are displayed with phone number and name on the watch, if it is paired with a smartwatch via Bluetooth, are displayed with phone number and name.
 You can answer the incoming call through the smartwatch.
 But answering phone calls work on the phone with OS such as iOS and Android (8+) version only.
 If you are using an older version of an android phone, the incoming call can be rejected but can’t be answered.

 There is an exclusive feature called “on-wrist call” mode to answer or reject calls with voicemail.